Innim/flutter_multiple_localization/README.md

 first one will be processed and only it's messages will be used.
 Every calls after the first one will be ignored.

+Also when using `Localizations.override(delegates: [SomeLocalizationsDelegate(), ...])` somewhere in widgets tree, `initializeMessages`are called every time, when that widget rebuilds.
+And that will lead to adding more and more lookups to `_MultipleLocalizationLookup._lookups`.
+To solve that use `ResetLocalizationsDelegate`, that marks `MultipleLocalizations`, and lookups list will be cleared before new lookups will be added.
+Note, that `ResetLocalizationsDelegate` **must** be the last in App's localizationsDelegates list.

 **Why do we need to have multiple arb files?**

 In common scenario - we don't.
 Just put all localization string in single file and enjoy.